-Born in St Petersburg in 1975, Dmitri Makhtin started his musical education at the age of four with his parents, who were both professional violinists, and was admitted to the Music School for gifted children in 1981.
-In 1989, he won first prize at the Russian violonists’ competition.
-In 1990, he obtained a scholarship from the Young Musicians Foundation and the Idyllwild Arts Academy (California), and studied with P. Hirshhorn and H. Krebbers.
+Born in St Petersburg in 1975, Dmitri Makhtin started his musical education at the age of four with his parents, both professional violinists, and joined the Music School for gifted children in 1981.
+In 1989, he won the first prize at the Russian violonists competition.
+In 1990, he obtained a scholarship from the Young Musicians Foundation and of the Idyllwild Arts Academy (California), and then studied with P. Hirshhorn and H. Krebbers.

-Since then, he has performed with the Philharmonic orchestras of the Urals, Monte-Carlo, Marseille, Hong-Kong, City of Prague, Radio France and Saint Petersburg; with the Symphony orchestras of Swedish Radio, Euskadi, Singapore and Dallas; as well as the Orchestre National de Montpellier, Orchestre National de Lille or The European Soloists of Luxembourg.
-He has performed under Leonard Slatkin, James DePreist, Sakari Oramo, Alexander Dmitriyev, Jiří Bělohlávek, Jerzy Semkow, Yuri Temirkanov, Jean-Claude Casadesus, Alexander Vedernikov, Yevgeny Svetlanov, Alexander Sladkovsky, Robert Trevino …
+Since then, he has performed with the philharmonic orchestras of Ural, Monte-Carlo, Marseille, Hong-Kong, City of Prague, Radio France and Saint Petersburg; with the symphonic orchestras of Swedish Radio, Euskadi, Singapore and Dallas; as well as the Orchestre National de Montpellier, Orchestre National de Lille or The European Soloists of Luxembourg.
+He performed with conductors such as Leonard Slatkin, James DePreist, Sakari Oramo, Alexander Dmitriyev, Jiří Bělohlávek, Jerzy Semkow, Yuri Temirkanov, Jean-Claude Casadesus, Alexander Vedernikov, Yevgeny Svetlanov, Alexander Sladkovsky, Robert Trevino and Paolo Arrivabeni …

 He plays chamber music with Plamena Mangova, Andrei Korobeinikov, Boris Berezovsky, Alexander Kniazev, Alexei Ogrintchouk, Miguel Da Silva and Renaud Capuçon.

-Dmitri Makhtin has recorded at Warner Classics, with Boris Berezovsky and Alexander Kniazev, a CD of Shostakovich’s Trio n°2 and Rachmaninoff’s Trio Elégiaque n°2 – which won Choc de la Musique, Gramophone and Echo Classic Awards – as well as an album of Mendelssohn’s trios (winner of an Echo Classics Award).
-He has also recorded a CD of Tchaikovsky’s works with Boris Berezovsky and Alexander Kniazev, which was released on ARTE and NHK, and awarded a Diapason d’Or.
-His latest recording of Bach’s complete Sonatas and Partitas for Solo Violin, was released at Lontano records.
+Dmitri Makhtin recorded at Warner Classics, with Boris Berezovsky and Alexander Kniazev, a CD dedicated to Shostakovich’s Trio n°2 and Rachmaninoff’s Trio Elégiaque n°2 – which won Choc de la Musique, Gramophone and Echo Classic Awards – as well as an album dedicated to Mendelssohn trios (awarded with an Echo Classic Awards).

 Dmitri Makhtin plays on a Jean-Baptiste Vuillaume violin from 1863.